ErenKilisli/MyUnclesArmyDays-RetroFpsGame/README.md

 Assets were taken from many different places, but they were never used for commercial purposes and those with permission were taken.

+Also if you want to Download Windows version of Playable Demo(Assets may become corrupted on some computers): https://drive.google.com/drive/folders/1XRt86VpgeAqkPN14epLXMIaeRRjGiJz6?usp=sharing
 Other gameplay videos from my Games: https://www.youtube.com/watch?v=Hgw0bLTZ790&list=PL8pigdE7Oeb3couSwPXJSrcNjad9NlDSR